AdobeDocs/genstudio.en/help/tutorials/create-meta-ad.md

 1. [Launch an approval request](/help/user-guide/approvals/request-review.md) to solicit an [approval of drafted email experiences](/help/user-guide/approvals/approve-content.md).
 1. [Remove or add reviewers](/help/user-guide/approvals/review-and-edit.md#manage-approvals) during the review process.
 1. [Access the content for review](/help/user-guide/approvals/review-and-edit.md#access-content-for-review) and view the requests for revision.
-1. Edit the drafts per review comments and [publish your email experiences](#publish-and-export-experience).
+1. Edit the drafts per review comments and [publish your Meta ad experiences](#publish-and-export-experience).

 See [Reviews and approvals](/help/user-guide/approvals/overview.md) for more information.